Progressive scan: Usage in storing or transmitting

 Progressive scan is used for scanning and storing film-based material on DVDs, for example, as 480p24 or 576p25 formats.
 Progressive scan was included in the Grand Alliance's technical standard for HDTV in the early 1990s.
-It was agreed that all film transmission by HDTV would be broadcast with progressive scan in the US.
+It was agreed that all film transmission by HDTV would be broadcast with progressive scan in the United States.
 Even if a signal is sent interlaced, an HDTV will convert it to progressive scan.

 Usage in TVs, video projectors, and monitors

-Progressive scan is used for most cathode ray tube (CRT) computer monitors, all LCD computer monitors, and most HDTVs as the display resolutions are progressive by nature.
-Other CRT-type displays, such as SDTVs, needed to use interlace to achieve full vertical resolution, but could display progressive video at the cost of halving the vertical resolution.
-Before HDTV became common, some TVs and video projectors were produced with one or more full-resolution progressive-scan inputs, allowing these displays to take advantage of formats like PALPlus, progressive scan DVD players, and certain video game consoles.
-HDTVs support the progressively-scanned resolutions of 480p and 720p.
-The 1080p displays are usually more expensive than the comparable lower resolution HDTV models.
-At the debut of the 2010s UHD TVs had emerged on the consumer market, also using progressive resolutions, but usually sold with prohibitive prices (4k HDTVs) or were still in prototype stage (8k HDTVs).
-Prices for consumer-grade 4k HDTVs have since lowered and become more affordable, which has increased their prevalence amongst consumers.
+Progressive scan is used for all LCD computer monitors and most HDTVs.
+Most cathode-ray tube (CRT) computer monitors and CRT-type displays, such as SDTVs, needed to use interlace to achieve full vertical resolution, but could display progressive video at the cost of halving the vertical resolution.
+Before HDTV became common, some televisions and video projectors were produced with one or more full-resolution progressive-scan inputs, allowing these displays to take advantage of formats like PALPlus, progressive scan DVD players, and certain video game consoles.
+Early HDTVs supported the progressively-scanned resolutions of 480p and 720p with 1080p displays available at higher cost.
+At the debut of UHD, TVs had emerged on the consumer market in the 2010s, also using progressive resolutions, but usually sold with prohibitive prices (4K HDTVs) or were still in prototype stage (8K HDTVs).
+Prices for consumer-grade 4K HDTVs have since lowered and become more affordable, which has increased their prevalence amongst consumers.
 Computer monitors can use even greater display resolutions.

 The disadvantage of progressive scan is that it requires higher bandwidth than interlaced video that has the same frame size and vertical refresh rate.
 Because of this 1080p is not used for broadcast.
 For explanations of why interlacing was originally used, see interlaced video.
 For an in-depth explanation of the fundamentals and advantages/disadvantages of converting interlaced video to a progressive format, see deinterlacing.